Mochongli/eu_ex/README.md

 ## Mail forwarding and mailparser settings
 ### Mail forwarding

 Take gmail as an example, forward emails to [mailparser](https://mailparser.io).
+It is possible for non-gmail mailboxes to receive emails from euserv, provided that they can be received.
+Currently outlook/hotmail does not receive it.

 - ![gmail_filter_keys](./images/gmail_filter_keys.png)